maxcutler/python-wordpress-xmlrpc/README.rst

 This library was developed against and tested on WordPress 3.4.
 This library is compatible with Python 2.6+ and 3.2+.

-Please see docs for more information.
+Please see docs for more information: http://python-wordpress-xmlrpc.rtfd.org